How to Get Deals from the #1 Broker in Your Market

-The number one broker in the market is not going to want to take the time to educate you on the ins and outs of the market.
+The number one broker in the market doesn’t have an interest or the time to educate you on the market.
 Therefore, performing a market evaluation, and maybe even preparing a market summary, is advised.

 Questions #4 – How would you finance a potential deal?

 Additionally, Samer will question an investor about their financing situation.
 “Is it your money that you’re deal with?
 What type of financing are you doing?
 Are you getting a loan?
 Are you paying cash?
 If you’re paying cash, is it your capital?”

 Ultimately, the number one broker will want to confirm that you are capable of financing a deal and that you are the main decision maker.
 They likely won’t have the patience to work with someone who can’t close or to play the game of telephone to reach the person who calls the shots.

 Questions #5 – What are your goals?

 Lastly, Samer wants to know about the investor’s goals.
 This includes their overarching vision, but also their deal criteria.
 For example, if an investor is looking for distressed properties, Samer wants to know if they have their own contractor and construction crew, or is that something they will be asking Samer to provide?
 Or, if they want to invest $500,000, do they have realistic expectations about the property type and size and returns from that sized investment?